 WordPress hosting is similar to shared hosting.
 The main difference, however, is that your WordPress website will share a server exclusively with other WordPress installs.
 Both your service and support are tailored to the specific features of WordPress, and solutions are optimized to maximize WordPress performance.

-See the following image for more information about the different web hosting packages.
+See the following image for more information about the different types of web hosting plans.

 Key Features of the Best Web Hosting Services